Vigo: History

+Etymology

 Vigo's urban area is built on both a hill-fort (Castro) and a Roman settlement.
 It is generally accepted that the name Vigo is derived from the Latin word vicus spacorum, meaning "small village".

 The standard pronunciation of Vigo in both Galician and Spanish is [ˈbiɣo].

 Vigo has been given the nickname cidade olívica (city of olives).
 It is said that, after the conflict between Isabel de Castilla and Juana la Beltraneja - where Galician nobility fought for the latter - the victor ordered all of Galicia's olive trees to be cut down, as they symbolized peace.
-The tree in Vigo however, couldn't be uprooted as it was planted in sacred ground.
+The tree in Vigo however, could not be uprooted as it was planted in sacred ground.
 The tree is represented in the city seal, and a descendant of it is still alive in Vigo's city centre.

 Geography

-Location

-To the northeast, Vigo borders the municipality of Redondela; to the east, Mos; to the south, O Porriño and Gondomar; and to the southwest, Nigrán.
-On the other side of the bay are the municipalities of Cangas and Moaña.
+Vigo borders the municipalities of Redondela to the northeast; to the east, Mos; to the south, O Porriño and Gondomar; and to the southwest, Nigrán.
+On the opposite side of the bay are the municipalities of Cangas and Moaña.